Canon 640, 645, 660 series & other ink cartridges - How to refill

 4) Insert the needle inside appropriate fill hole.
 You should feel some resistance as it enters the internal sponge.
 Push it in another 5mm and slowly inject the ink.
 Don't rush it and don't overfill the cartridge.
 It's not meant to be filled all the way to the top unless high capacity (XL) version and may accept less ink than indicated above.
 If the ink is overflowing, you've put in too much!

-When finished injecting (all colours if colour cartridge), turn the cartridge upside down and gently tap it against some folded paper toweling or tissues few times - to drain any excess ink.
+When finished filling (all colours if filling colour), turn cartridge upside down and gently tap it against some folded paper toweling or tissues few times - to drain any excess ink.
 Keep tapping it, until no more ink drips out.
 Then clean the cartridge up with tissue or damp cloth and fit it back in the printer.

 after all the excess ink drains out into the printer.
 And the leaked ink will not only make a mess, but can also cross over and contaminate the other ink colours.
 So don't!